How to improve database costs, performance and value

 Edge-enabled mobility of the future

 Luckily for database administrators (DBAs), there are various tricks and techniques that can be employed to improve and speed up database management and create more efficient and cost-effective systems.
 Here are our top tips.

 Automate management tasks

-There are numerous ways to automate database management tasks; many DBAs write their own custom tools that are crafted to their unique needs, but some database management software vendors build automation tools directly into their products.
-However you choose to do it, automating elements of your database management can not only save you time and money, it can also help reduce recovery time in the event of a failure.
+There are many options when it comes to automating database management tasks.
+Many DBAs will choose to write their own custom tools crafted to their specific needs, while others may rely on the automation tools that database management software vendors have built directly into their products.
+Whichever way you choose to go, automating elements of your database management can help you save you both time and money, as well as reducing recovery time in the event of any failures.

 Deploy containers and virtual machines